 When it comes to finding a gift for a CrossFitter, this may very well be one of the best, low-cost gifts out there.
 This model is only $21.99 from buyjumpropes.net, and it includes any cable you want, comes in silver or red, and even comes with a storage bag.
 You can get a minor price break if you buy two of the as well.
 Gift for yourself too?

 1-on-1 Professional Coaching / Personal Training

 Getting someone some 1-on-1 time with a professional coach or trainer could potentially do more for your athlete’s training than any single piece of equipment.
-Unless they’re already a National champion or have been crowned the Fittest on Earth, there’s a pretty good chance there is something about their technique, diet, mentality, or workout plan that could use some improvement.
+Unless they’re already a National champion or have been crowned the Fittest on Earth, there’s a pretty good chance there is something about their technique, diet, mentality or training plan that could use a bit of improvement.

 Relentless Jeans for Weightlifters

 Relentless Jeans are designed for weightlifters and other athletes who have a hard time finding jeans that fit.
 More specifically, finding jeans that can comfortably fit around those strong, meaty thighs without having to be 4″ too big in the waist.
 You can buy them direct from Relentless, or from Rogue Fitness (men’s & women’s).

 Updated: Relentless Jeans seems to have gone under. wah wah